-Introduction:
+Introduction

-Administrative Contracts relations are based on contracts of one type or another.
-These are becoming increasingly complex, need to understand what a contract does require them and the other party to the contract to do, and the consequences for both parties of any failure.
-This course is intended to provide an understanding of contracting in the English language but in an international context.
+Commercial and business relationships are based on contracts of one type or another.
+These are becoming increasingly complex, and as trade becomes ever more international, the differences in approach between different legal and contracting systems becomes a greater issue.
+All business professionals need to understand what a contract does and does not require them and the other party to the contract to do, and the consequences for both parties of any failure.
+This course is intended to provide an understanding of contracting in the English language, but in an international context.